 As an analyst you should always want your audience to know or do something.
-If you cannot articulate that, then you should revisit whether you need to communicate in the first place at all.
+If you cannot articulate that, then you should revisit whether you need to communicate at all in the first place.

-When I brought this up and questioned my workshop participants as to why they are not sharing insights and suggesting actions, the answer I got was, "The audience know better and should be able to decide on how to act".
+When I brought this up and questioned my workshop participants why are they not sharing insights and suggesting actions, the answer I got was, "The audience know better and should be able to decide on how to act".

-What I am noticing more and more in my Data Storytelling Workshops is that Data Analysts are really far from understanding Why things happen the way they do and even further away from an ability to suggest actions.
+However, what I am noticing more and more in my Data Storytelling Workshops is that Data Analysts are really far from understanding why things happen the way they do and even further away from an ability to suggest actions.
 Their roles are limited to being number crunchers.
-The way most organisations are currently structured, Data Analysts are not really a part of the business where they have the knowledge of what business activity is happening.
+My experience in conducting these workshops informs that the way most organisations are currently structured, Data Analysts are not really a part of the business where they have the know-how of what business activity is happening.

-So, with such a limitation what can the Data Analysts Do?
+So, with such a limitation, what can the Data Analysts Do?